koaning/uvtrick/README.md

 from uvtrick import Env

 # For illustration purposes, let's assume that rich is not part of the current environment.
-# Also not that all the imports happen inside of this function.
+# Also note that all the imports happen inside of this function.
 def uses_rich(a, b):
     from rich import print
     print("hello")